Last updated on May 14th, 2023 at 09:46 am

 From Tartaros the god of the underworld comes several monsters such as Cerberos the three-headed dog that guards the gates of the underworld or hell, the Dragon from which Jason and the Argonauts stole the Golden Fleece, and the Sphinx who had the face of a human the body of a lion and the wings of a bird.

-We must note here that for the ancients there was no hell, the underworld was a dark place where the souls just ended there and existed without being able to affect the living world.
+We must note here that for the ancients there was no hell, the underworld was a dark place where the souls just receded for eternity unable to affect the living world.
 No hell with the Christian meaning.

 Some of the other famous monsters from Greek mythology came from Pontos the original God of the sea.